Here are the Myths and the Facts:

 - In fact, the only additions to dairy milk are in the no- and low-fat versions, where the fat-soluble vitamins A and D are added back in

-- Nondairy milks, such as almond and soy, include 10 or more added ingredients, including salt and even added sugar
+- Nondairy milk, such as almond and soy, include 10 or more added ingredients, including salt and even added sugar

 - California fluid milk exceeds federal standards for calcium and other vitamins and minerals

-- Yet higher weight is linked to earlier puberty
+- Yet higher weight, which is associated with drinking more juices and sugary sodas, is linked to earlier puberty

 Myth #4 Milk makes mucus